FrostyPillsMan/Python_Project/Git/README.md

         ROT13.py
         Socket/

-2. Diff FILE_PATH
+2. **Diff FILE_PATH**
--- shows changes made to files in Git
+shows changes made to files in Git

-3. git commit -am "Your_Commit_Message"
+3. **git commit -am "Your_Commit_Message"**
--- commit the messages from the existing files
--- stages tracked changes automatically
--- Not suitable dealing with new or untracked file changes
+commit the messages from the existing files stages tracked changes automatically not suitable dealing with new or untracked file changes